 Step 3: Translate your CSV file

-Translate using Google Translate
+- Translate a CSV file using Google Translate

 - Source Language - Optional - If not defined, the source language will be auto-detected.
 If your texts are in different languages, keep the source language unselected.